 Celebrating women's achievements and increasing visibility, while calling out inequality, is key.

-A registered nonprofit committed to ending gender violence and facilitating social justice
+A nonprofit organization committed to facilitating social justice and ending gender violence